Skip to main content Skip to footer

 The registration fee is $150 per team and $100 per additional team at the same school.

-Registration payment or school purchase order must be received by the Technology Student Association (TSA), no later than January 8, 2025
+Registration payment or school purchase order must be received by the Technology Student Association (TSA).

 Discount Codes